planetarium/agent8-templates/basic-3d-minecraft/PROJECT.md

 # Next Actions

-- **HIGHEST PRIORITY**: AI AGENT MUST IMPLEMENT CREATIVE TERRAIN GENERATION LOGIC IMMEDIATELY.
-Focus on terrainGenerator.ts and create an impressive, varied 3D world with multiple biomes, structures, and terrain features.
+- **HIGHEST PRIORITY**: AI AGENT MUST IMPLEMENT CREATIVE CUBEMAP GENERATION LOGIC IMMEDIATELY.
+Focus on cubeMapGenerator.ts and create an impressive, varied 3D world with multiple biomes, structures, and cubeMap features.
 This is the most critical task for game engagement and visual appeal.
-Skip all other tasks until terrain generation is complete and visually stunning.
+Skip all other tasks until cubeMap generation is complete and visually stunning.

 - **SECOND PRIORITY**: AI AGENT MUST IMPLEMENT SKYBOX USING EXISTING RESOURCES AND TOOLS.
 Immediately utilize available skybox resources, textures, or libraries to enhance the visual environment.
 If suitable tools or libraries exist for skybox implementation, use them directly rather than building from scratch.
-The skybox should complement the terrain features and biomes to create a cohesive visual experience.
+The skybox should complement the cubeMap features and biomes to create a cohesive visual experience.
 This task should be completed efficiently using readily available resources.

-- **Third Priority**: AI AGENT to implement additional gameplay features after terrain and skybox are properly implemented.
+- **Third Priority**: AI AGENT to implement additional gameplay features after cubeMap and skybox are properly implemented.